A lemon bar with a slice cut outA lemon bar with a slice cut out

 While lemon bars may be delicious, they’re not exactly health food.
 Most recipes call for copious amounts of sugar and butter, which can increase your risk of obesity, heart disease, and other health issues.
 However, there are also some potential health benefits associated with eating lemon bars in moderation.

-See also How to make peach cobbler from the 1970s?
+See also How to make chocolate cake from the 1940s?

 For instance, lemon juice is rich in vitamin C, which supports immune health and can help protect against cancer.
 Lemon juice also contains antioxidants, which helps to reduce inflammation and protect against oxidative stress.